4 Steps For Visiting An Air Force Recruiter Near You

 For starters, you need to complete the Armed Forces Vocational Aptitude Battery (ASVAB).

-The series of tests cover four areas crucial to the USAF (arithmetic reasoning, work knowledge, paragraph comprehension, and mathematics).
+The series of tests cover many areas.
+Four subtest areas are crucial to your basic Armed Forces Qualification Test (AFQT) Score: arithmetic reasoning, word knowledge, paragraph comprehension, and mathematics knowledge.

-It enables the Air Force to find a military specialty code (or job) that is suitable based on your strengths and knowledge.
+It enables the Air Force to find a military job code known as your Air Force Specialty Code (AFSC), that is suitable based on your particular knowledge and skill set.

 Secondly, new Air Force recruits must meet physical fitness standards.